eBay/tsv-utils/docs/TipsAndTricks.md

 $ keep-header file.txt -- sort --buffer-size=1073741824
 ```

-These can be added to the shell script or bash alias described eariler.
+These can be added to the shell script described eariler.
 The revised shell script (file: `tsv-sort`):
 ```
 #!/bin/sh
 sort  -t $'\t' --buffer-size=1073741824 $*